carlosgalvez-nan/docker-ireport/README.md

 ## Download iReport

-You’ll start downloading Ireport from SourceForge.
+Youâ€™ll start downloading Ireport from SourceForge.

 1. Join the jaspersoft community site and download your favorite release saving it as iReport-(release number).zip: